Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 The above results show that the classical space group of a periodic pattern may be described as the fundamental group of $\Om_G$, and the spin cover of the space group as the fundamental group of $\Om_\GG$ or $\Om_r$.
 As discussed, in the aperiodic setting the fundamental groups of these spaces are not appropriate objects to consider, but we do have the pro-fundamental groups.

 Taking the inverse limit of an inverse system of groups defines a functor from the category of pro-groups to the category of groups.
-Applied to the tower representing $\ph_k(X)$, we denote the inverse limit by $\ul \pi_k(X) \coloneqq \il \pi_k(X_n)$; these are shape invariants of $X$ \cite{MarSeg82} which we call the \emph{shape homotopy groups}.
+Applied to the tower representing $\ph_k(X,x)$, we obtain the inverse limit $\il \pi_k(X_n,x_n)$; these are shape invariants of $X$ \cite{MarSeg82} which we call the \emph{shape homotopy groups}.

 While it is generally more straightforward to describe the inverse limit of a pro-group than the pro-group itself, it contains potentially less information.
-Moreover, inverse limits in this setting are only half exact functors, and so have first derived functors which we denote $\ul \pi^1_k(X)$, defined as $\il^1 \pi_k(K_n)$; in the case of tiling spaces these are the $L$-invariants $L_k$ of \cite{ClHu12}.
-Recall that while $\ul \pi^1_k(X)$ is an abelian group for $k>1$, $\ul \pi_1^1(X)$ is only a pointed set; moreover, it is either the one point set 1, or is uncountable \cite[Theorem 2]{mGMo92}.
+Moreover, inverse limits in this setting are only half exact functors, and so have first derived functors $\il^1 \pi_k(X,x)$.
+In the case of tiling spaces these are the $L$-invariants $L_k$ of \cite{ClHu12}.
+Recall that while $\il^1 \pi_k(X,x)$ is an abelian group for $k>1$, $\il^1 \pi_1(X,x)$ is only a pointed set; moreover, it is either the one point set 1, or is uncountable \cite[Theorem 2]{mGMo92}.

 The following definition extends the notion of the space group from the classical periodic setting, as seen from the previous subsection.